atmabodha/OpenNLP/NYD_Hackathon_2025/README.md

 # RAG Chatbot

+# NYD Hackathon 2025

+Hackathon held around **National Youth Day (January 12, 2025)**

 ### 🚀 Retrieval-Augmented Generation (RAG) Chatbot

-This project implements a **Retrieval-Augmented Generation (RAG) chatbot** that provides insightful responses using verses from the **Bhagavad Gita** and **Patanjali Yoga Sutras**.
+This project was jointly implemented by the members of the top 5 teams who participated in the NYD Hackathon 2025.
+It implements a **Retrieval-Augmented Generation (RAG) chatbot** that provides insightful responses using verses from the **Bhagavad Gita** and **Patanjali Yoga Sutras**.
 The chatbot supports **query auto-completion, query prediction, document retrieval, reranking, dynamic response generation, and response validation**.

 ---

 ## 🌟 Features

 - **🔍 Query Auto-Completion:** Predicts and suggests possible queries.
 - **🧠 Intelligent Query Prediction:** Refines user queries for better results.
 - **📄 Contextual Document Retrieval:** Uses **FAISS/Qdrant** to fetch relevant verses.